Roles, Duties and Power of Registrar of Cooperative Societies

 5. Oversight of Elections

-The Registrar appoints officers to manage elections for society, ensuring there is transparency and as per existing rules.
+The Registrar appoints officers to manage elections for the society, ensuring there is transparency and as per existing rules.

 6. Maintenance Recording